aherbert/gdsc-smlm/docs/analysis_plugins.rst

 The probability for disappearance is the probability that an off trajectory will reappear.
 This is modelled using an exponential decay controlled by a decay factor.
 A higher factor will increase the probability a trajectory reappears after a set amount of time.

+The local diffusion model can be optionally disabled.
+The result is tracing based on a maximum diffusion rate.

 The intensity model is disabled if all localisations have the same intensity (i.e. are only (x,y) positions) and can also be optionally disabled.
 The result is tracing based on diffusion and blinking.

 Setting a disappearance threshold to 0 frames will configure tracing using diffusion and intensity with no allowed blinking.
 This should create tracks similar to the ``Nearest Neighbour`` trace mode but will use a maximum probability connection test and not the closest first assignment algorithm.